Breadwinner model: Decline of the male breadwinner

-In 2013 the UK female employment rate reached 67.2 per cent, the highest since the Office for National Statistics' records began.
+In 2013, the UK female employment rate reached 67.2 percent, the highest since the Office for National Statistics's records began.

-As women's growing presence in the professional world has risen, as well as support for gender equality, male–female relations in the home have changed, especially the breadwinner paradigm.
-The breadwinner model was most prevalent during the 20-year period directly after World War II.
-During this time, the economy relied heavily on men to financially support the family and to provide the main source of income, typically relying on women to stay at home and look after the children and undertaking domestic work.
+As women's presence in the professional world has grown, as has support for gender equality, male–female relations in the home have changed, especially the breadwinner paradigm.
+The breadwinner model was most prevalent during the 20 years directly after World War II.
+During this time, the economy relied heavily on men to provide the main source of income and support the family, while women typically stayed at home to look after the children and undertake domestic work.
 "Women's support for gender specialisation in marriage began to decline rapidly from the late 1970s through to the mid 1980s, this was followed by an interval of stability until the mid 1990s".
 "As increasing proportions of women entered the paid labour market during the latter decades of the 20th century, the family model of a male breadwinner and female homemaker came under significant challenge both as a practice and an ideology".

 There is now agreement in most literature that the breadwinner model, in which men take primary responsibility for earning and women for the unpaid work of care, has been substantially eroded.

 The Nordic countries in particular have begun to adopt the dual-breadwinner model, with high employment rates among men and women, and a very small difference between men's and women's hours of work.
-With the exception of Denmark, research by the World Economic Forum has shown that all Nordic countries have closed over 80 percent of the gender gap.
+Except for Denmark, research by the World Economic Forum has shown that all Nordic countries have closed over 80 percent of the gender gap.

 Gender cliff

-In many countries the likelihood of women's contribution to the household income drops sharply above 50% for heterosexual marriages.
+In many countries, the likelihood of women's contribution to the household income drops sharply above 50% for heterosexual marriages.
 This gender cliff in the relative income contribution can be explained by both women and men preferring to marry people with higher income than themselves (Hypergamy) together with on average higher income for men.

 Breadwinner mothers

 The female breadwinner model, otherwise known as breadwinner mothers or breadwinner moms, takes place when the female provides the main source of income for the family.
-Recent data from the US Census stated that "40% of all households with children under the age of 18 include mothers who are either the sole or primary source of income for the family".
+Recent data from the US Census Bureau indicate that "40% of all households with children under the age of 18 include mothers who are either the sole or primary source of income for the family".
 37% of these "breadwinner moms" are married mothers who have a higher income than their husbands, and 63% are single mothers.